Online College Support in Winston-Salem, NC| Graduate Student Therapist in North Carolina

 It’s finally here.
-It’s the moment you’ve been working toward your entire academic career.
+The moment you’ve been working towards your entire academic career.
 You’ve spent countless nights studying to obtain an amazing GPA.
 You’ve filled your resume with countless extra curricula to make yourself competitive.
 You’ve studied and taken your entrance exams, and you’ve finally been accepted to school.
 You’ve wanted this for so long, and yet something doesn’t feel right.

 College and graduate school is a big life transition.
-This may be the first time that you’re living away from your family, having to use new life skills, make new friends, and somehow manage to get new grades.
-Speaking with a licensed therapist can help you manage this transition.
+This may be the first time that you’re living away from your family, having to use new life skills, make new friends, and somehow manage to get good grades.
+Speaking with a psychologist can help you manage this transition.

 Why do I feel so anxious in college?